Fern Care: How to Keep Ferns Healthy and Green

 Lack of Nutrients

 Like other plants, ferns need occasional food to replenish the soil.
-You can use a good houseplant food to ensure that the ferns get enough (but not too much) nitrogen and minerals.
+You can use a good houseplant liquid fertilizer or slow-release fertilizer to ensure that the ferns get enough (but not too much) nitrogen and minerals.

 Yellowing ferns may be a sign that they’re not getting enough of the nutrients they need.
 Besides the right amount of plant food, how do you solve this problem?